 The incident sent ripples through the nation and changed race relations in New Zealand forever.

-Provocative, resonant and unforgettable.
-A not-to-be-missed landmark theatre event.
+Provocative, resonant and unforgettable, The Haka Party Incident is a not-to-be-missed theatre event.